 What Is a Hybrid App?
-(Detailed Guide for 2024)
+(Detailed Guide for 2026)

 Hybrid apps are mobile apps optimized for cross-platform compatibility and built with web technologies HTML, CSS, and JavaScript.

-When you’re developing a mobile application, one of the first decisions you need to make is whether it will be a native app, web app, or hybrid app.
-Each type of app has pros and cons, so which one is right for you?
-How you decide depends on a few things: budget, timeline, user interface (UI) and user experience (UX), future maintenance, and the skills of your development team.
+When you're developing a mobile application, one of the first decisions you need to make is whether it will be a native app, web app, or hybrid app.

-Because hybrid mobile apps fall in the middle of the spectrum of native apps and web apps, they share some properties of both, giving this middle-of-the-road approach a few clear advantages.
 Mobile app development is always changing, and hybrid development is constantly improving as well, making it an increasingly popular option.
-In this article, we’ll go over some of the pros and cons of hybrid apps, with a look at a few of the most popular technologies used to develop them.
+In this article, we'll go over some of the pros and cons of hybrid apps, with a look at a few of the most popular technologies used to develop them.

 What is a hybrid app?

-A hybrid app is essentially a web app, but it’s given a lightweight native app “container” that allows it to leverage certain native platform features and device hardware (e.g., a device’s camera, calendar, push notifications, and pinch and spread functionality) that a web application cannot access.
-Like applications on the web, hybrid apps are built with commonly used front-end development technologies and languages like JavaScript, HTML5, and CSS, giving them a cross-platform functionality.
+A hybrid app is essentially a web app, but it's given a lightweight native app "container" that allows it to leverage certain native platform features and device hardware (e.g., a device's camera, calendar, push notifications, and pinch and spread functionality) that a web application cannot access.
+Like applications on the web, hybrid apps are built with commonly used front-end development technologies and languages like JavaScript, HTML5, and CSS, giving them cross-platform functionality.

 Hybrid apps are available via app stores, can access hardware on your phone, and are installed on your device, just like a native app.
 But how do they stack up against native and web apps, and what are their benefits?